mokytis/passcheck/README.md

 ### show the password count

-The `-c` flag shows you how many times each password has been pwned.
+The `-c` flag shows you how many times each password has been pwned

 ```bash
 $ passcheck -c < passwords.txt